-We collect feedback from our employees and conduct benchmarking analysis against industry practice and government initiatives to make improvements to our staff policies and initiatives.
+We collect ad-hoc feedback from our employees and conduct benchmarking analysis against industry practice and government initiatives to make improvements to our staff policies and initiatives.
 Our retention policies are recognised by our employees and reflected from the large number of long serving employees.

 Table 2c.
-Number of employees that have been working with SFL for 10 years or more
+Percentage of employees that have beenworking with SFL for 10 years or more

 Number of years with SFL Percentage in relation to total number of employees (%)

 10 to 14 15

-15 to 19 10
+15 to 19 9

-20 to 24 5
+20 to 24 7

-25 to 29 9
+25 to 29 1

-30 or more 6
+30 or more 7

-Total 36
+Total 39